-Abcor is quality home health agency that provides services to people who need assistance and medical care at home.
+One of our clients is a quality home health agency that provides services to people who need assistance and medical care at home.
 As you can see this is not exactly a medical clinic, so the standard EMR or EHR features and workflows may not fit their needs.

 4. High level of data security to protect your patients from sensitive data leakage

-One of the reasons why it is better to develop a custom software rather than use an off-the-shelf software is for the data security.
+One of the reasons why it is better to develop a custom software rather than use off-the-shelf software is for data security.
 Big and popular off-the-shelf platforms with many accounts are favorite targets of ‘cybercriminals’ as they can hack a lot of data in bulk with less effort.
-Of course, attackers try to always be one step ahead of the best protection practices and measures, but compliance to HIPAA regulations, switching on Machine Learning, providing security training for staff and protecting code with the best known security measures can prevent breaches.
+Of course, attackers try to always be one step ahead of the best protection practices and measures, but compliance with HIPAA regulations, switching on Machine Learning, providing security training for staff and protecting code with the best-known security measures can prevent breaches.

 Here are some of the best practices that should be used for web-based EMR software development, and especially for EHR development: